mbarova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_apigateway_analytics.md

 * Binds the port 8040 of the container to port `8040` on the host machine.
 This enables you to access the API Gateway Analytics web UI on port `8040` of your host machine.
 * Mounts the host directory `/tmp/reports` inside the container to store API Gateway Analytics reports.
 * Uses environment variables to specify connection details for the metrics database.
 The metrics database must be running as detailed in [Start external data stores](/docs/apim_installation/apigw_containers/docker_scripts_prereqs/#start-external-data-stores).
-* Uses an environment variable `ACCEPT_GENERAL_CONDITIONS` set to `yes`, which is necessary to use the API Gateway Analytics
+* Uses an environment variable `ACCEPT_GENERAL_CONDITIONS` set to `yes`, which is necessary to use API Gateway Analytics

 To run the container in the background, use the `-d` option, for example: